0xkuj/NativeColorPickerCellExample/README.md

 </dict>
 ```

+NOTE - DO NOT FORGET TO INCLUDE EXMColorPickerCell.m IN YOUR PREFERENCES MAKEFILE!

 That's it!
 You implemented a native color picker cell without using any dependency.

 # Read the value from your main project